rezen/zap-tutorial/05_spidering-scanning-tuning.md

 strength.
 For example, there is an active scan check for checking SQL Injections for Oracle.
 We know the application database is not Oracle, so we can run this check.
 We also know our application has no sort of SOAP functionality, so we can remove those checks as well.

-For eaxmple, with the plugin *SQL Injections*, if the *Strength* is set to low, only 4 requests will be made against a node whereas if you set the strength to *Insane*, the max number of requests jumps to 100!
+For example, with the plugin *SQL Injections*, if the *Strength* is set to low, only 4 requests will be made against a node whereas if you set the strength to *Insane*, the max number of requests jumps to 100!